6 injured in suicide bombing at police HQ in Indonesian city of Medan

 Kompas TV reported that many people were applying to get clearance letters from the police - a requirement to join the civil service which is currently open for admission.

-The attacker - whose identification listed him as a student - wore an explosive device on his body, but Prasetyo did not say what kind of bomb was used.
+The attacker - whose identification listed him as a student - wore an explosive device on his body, with authorities recovering nails, an on-off switch button, cables and body parts, Prasetyo said.

 A bloody corpse lying in the compound's parking lot appeared to have been blown apart.